Financial Aid Award and Bill

 - April 1st for students starting in the summer semester

 For more information and a list of frequently asked questions, see Student Accounts and Refunds.

-To view your tuition bill, log into UAOnline > Student Services & Account Information > Student Account > Account Detail for Term (Semester) > Select the semester > Submit
+To view the tuition bill, log into UAOnline > Student Services & Account Information > Student Account > Account Detail for Term (Semester) > Select the semester > Submit

-Prior to the financial aid disbursement (see below), your bill will not include your anticipated financial aid.
-To determine how much financial aid you can expect, you need to compare your bill to your financial aid award letter.
-To view your financial aid award letter, log into UAOnline > Financial Aid > UAA > Award > Award Overview (look at award by term at bottom of page).
+Prior to the financial aid disbursement, the bill will not include anticipated financial aid.
+To determine how much financial aid can be expect, compare the bill to the financial aid award letter.
+To view the financial aid award letter, log into UAOnline > Financial Aid > UAA > Award > Award Overview (look at award by term at bottom of page).

-Remember that every financial aid type has eligibility criteria you must meet to be eligible (ex.
-Federal Student loans require a minimum enrollment of 6 credit hours, Federal Pell Grants are estimated based on full-time enrollment and are prorated for part-time students).
+Remember that every financial aid type has eligibility criteria that must be met to be eligible (e.g. Federal Student loans require a minimum enrollment of 6 credit hours, Federal Pell Grants are estimated based on full-time enrollment and are prorated for part-time students).